 It also assures people that their information is secure and protected.

-Websites should have a banner or pop-up that alerts visitors that the site uses cookies
+Websites should have a banner or pop up that alerts visitors that the site uses cookies

-All people who’ve interacted with your business website have the right, under GDPR, to request access to their personal data, free of charge.
-People also have the right to be forgotten and have their data removed from a company’s files.
+All people who’ve interacted with your business website have the right, under GPDR, to request access to their personal data, free of charge.
+People also have the right to be forgotten and have their personal data removed from a company’s files.
 People also have the right to update their data if it’s incorrect or expired.

 If your company experiences a data breach, you must notify all customers or clients within 72 hours of first becoming aware of the cyber attack.